redox-os/redox/README.md

 #### QEMU with KVM

-QEMU is faster when used without KVM(kernel-based virtual Machine).
+QEMU is faster when used with KVM(kernel-based virtual Machine) enabled.
 To use QEMU with KVM, you need a CPU with Intel® Virtualization Technology (Intel® VT), or AMD Virtualization™ (AMD-V™) support.
 This feature can be enabled in BIOS settings (most systems have this feature disabled).

 ### <a name="manual-setup"> Manual Setup </a>